Hazelden Betty Ford Foundation Philosophy

 WHAT FRIENDS & FAMILY SAY

-The friends and family of alumni rated Hazelden similarly positively, with average an overall rating of 4.16 out of five from the twelve loved ones surveyed.
-One aspect particularly well regarded here was the staff’s level of training and experience, which received a stellar 4.4 out of five average score.
-One loved one wrote: “They were very patient and worked hard to make sure treatment was successful,” and another: “my loved one received excellent care and has not relapsed in the last 5 years.”
+One loved one wrote: “They were very patient and worked hard to make sure treatment was successful,” and another wrote: “my loved one received excellent care and has not relapsed in the last 5 years.”

-One common complaint among loved ones surveyed by Rehabs.com — even for those with positive experiences — was Hazelden’s pricing.
-E.L.J., the parent of a former client, gave the overall experience a perfect rating in their survey response for Rehabs.com, but wrote: “I do think the fee was a bit high.”
-And H.D.T., also a parent, called the program “horribly expensive.”
+Hazelden’s high pricing was a complaint shared by several respondents.
+E.J., the parent of a former client, gave the overall experience a perfect five-star rating, but wrote: “I do think the fee was a bit high.”
+And H.T., also a parent, called the program “horribly expensive.”

 Hazelden does not publish its fees online.
 Some financial aid is available to those who qualify, and Hazelden works with an extensive list of insurance companies.